castle-gray-rnt6/cassels/rust/README.md

 ## SageMath

-In the [`../sage`](../sage/), we have two Jupyter notebooks running SageMath which refer to the output of the Rust program.
+In the [`../sage`](../sage/) folder, we have two Jupyter notebooks running SageMath which refer to the output of the Rust program.
 The proof of Lemma 3.11 in the paper is logically dependent on the correctness of both the Rust and SageMath code.

 1. In [`floating-point.ipynb`](../sage/floating-point.ipynb), we verify that
    the floating-point sines and cosines used in the Rust code are each valid to